janeho1209/3DGameProject/README.md

 The goal is to complete as many orders correctly to maintain a high store rating by the end of the level.
 Too many failed orders/very low rating will result in a game over.

+## How to Play
+- WASD to move around
+- X to pickup/drop ingredients
+   - Grab the pizza crust and place it at the front counter
+   - Then grab the respective ingredients that match the customer's order
+- C to deliver pizza to customer

 ## Gameplay Loop
 ```
 Start Game